Skip to content

 An overview of types of cancer in children and adolescents

-Children and adolescents develop various types of cancer.
+Children and adolescents develop different types of cancer than adults do.
 You can find an overview of the most common cancers in children and adolescents below.

 Leukaemias are the most common type of cancer affecting children and adolescents, accounting for around 30% of all cases.
-They develop in bone marrow and lead to an uncontrolled proliferation of immature white blood cells.
-Early diagnosis and treatment are crucial for children, since more than 95% of cases are acute and progress rapidly.
-Different types of leukaemia have to be investigated in different studies.
+They develop in the bone marrow, where white blood cells multiply uncontrollably during blood formation.
+The treatment varies depending on the type of leukaemia.
+The different types of leukaemia also have to be investigated in different studies.

 Related studies

 Tumours that grow in the central nervous system, in other words in the brain and spinal cord, account for just under a quarter of cases, and are the second-most common type of cancer in children and adolescents.
-There are numerous types of brain and spinal cord tumours that are being researched in various studies.
-You can find further information about the individual disorders in the glossary further below.
+There are more than 50 types of brain and spinal cord tumours that are being researched in various studies.

 Related studies

-Lymphomas are malignant cancers that can manifest as swellings of the lymph nodes, amongst other things.
-They are also referred to colloquially as "cancer of the lymph nodes".
+Lymphomas are malignant cancers that originate in lymphatic tissues.
 In Switzerland, lymphomas are the third-most common type of cancer in children and adolescents, accounting for 11% of all cases.
-There are two main types: Hodgkin lymphoma (HL), and non-Hodgkin lymphoma (NHL).
-They are also described as systemic diseases, because they can usually affect the entire body via the lymphatic system.
+There are two main types: Hodgkin lymphoma (HL), and non-Hodgkin lymphoma (NHL) – the latter being an umbrella term for many different types of lymphoma.

 Related studies